Table of Contents[Hide][Show]

 Mapquest

 This is the original trip planner — the one your parents used to plan a road trip, then print out the directions.
-But it’s matured since those days.
-Download the app to make it interactive.
+And it still does the trick.

 Road Trip Planner Step 3: Along the Route

-You finished the route planner, now you need to figure out where you and the kids will spend the nights along the way.
+You finished the route planner, now you need to figure out where you will spend the nights along the way.

 Are you a camping family?
 If so, you’ll want to research campsites along the way.
 Do you prefer hotels?
 Airbnbs?
 And do you need to have the reservations made before you leave home?